Spin-wave emission with current-controlled frequency by a PMA-based spin-Hall oscillator: Local auto-oscillation

 To investigate the auto-oscillation properties of the SHO, the BLS spectrum on Ga:YIG/Pt is shown in Figure \ref{fig:Figure-3} (a) as a function of the applied current $I_\mathrm{DC}$.
 The SHE-induced control via the current is demonstrated by the significant intensity asymmetry, as the current direction switches between damping enhancement and compensation.
 Both thermal modes appear to be populated for increasing currents and a positive frequency shift is observed.\\ In Fig. \ref{fig:Figure-3} (b), the frequency as a function of $I_\mathrm{DC}$ is shown for the different modes observed.
 While the fundamental- and edge-mode frequencies exhibit a linear current dependence, three additional modes emerge within a certain current range, which remain approximately at a constant frequency.
 These can be associated with higher-order width modes, following theoretical calculations\cite{koerber.tetrax.2021,koerber.tetraX.2022} of the Ga:YIG waveguide (see Supplementary material, Sec.
 3).

-However, the fundamental and edge mode are of specific interest, given their tunability in frequency and significant intensity, effectively corresponding to two coupled SHOs.
+However, the fundamental and edge mode are of specific interest, given their tunability in frequency and significant intensity, effectively representing two coupled SHOs within one spin-current injection region.
 They exhibit a different slope in the current-induced frequency shift, with an almost three times larger slope of the edge mode compared to the fundamental mode.
 While the edge mode can be tuned from approximately \SI{1.4}{\giga\hertz} to \SI{2.6}{\giga\hertz}, the fundamental mode covers the lower frequencies from \SI{1.0}{\giga\hertz} to \SI{1.5}{\giga\hertz}, leading to an overall bandwidth of \SI{1.6}{\giga\hertz}.
 Also for the reversed current direction, where spin waves are strongly suppressed, a frequency shift is observed, suggesting that the frequency shift is not solely caused by the spin-wave intensities.
 A potential impact of heating must be considered, which will be further discussed on the basis of the micromagnetic simulations in Sec. \ref{sec:5}.\\ The extracted intensity $I_\mathrm{BLS}$ is depicted in Fig. \ref{fig:Figure-3} (c), exhibiting a slight intensity decrease for negative currents due to damping enhancement.
 At positive currents, the threshold current for auto-oscillation of the fundamental mode is the lowest with about \SI{1}{\milli\ampere}, which corresponds to a current density of $j_\mathrm{DC}=$ \SI{1.54e11}{\ampere\per\meter\squared}.
 The edge mode has a threshold value that is approximately twice as high, which is presumably due to a locally increased damping.
+Note that the threshold current for each mode is estimated by linearly extrapolating from the initial increase in intensity to the current of vanishing BLS intensity.
 The fundamental mode increases to a maximum intensity level of about 15 times the thermal signal but shows a decline for intermediate currents, which is correlated with the multi-mode excitation, indicating mode competition.
 For currents $I_\mathrm{DC} > \SI{5}{\milli\ampere}$, the fundamental mode dominates and is the only to be excited.
 However, its intensity exhibits a declining trend towards higher currents, which may result from heating, particularly given that the Curie temperature of Ga:YIG is only around \SI{400}{\kelvin}\cite{dubs.gayig.2025}.
 Consequently, higher currents that might overheat the system are not applied.
 To conclude this part, a dynamic auto-oscillation frequency range of more than \SI{1}{\giga\hertz} corresponding to propagating modes in the adjacent waveguide is accessible.